crystal-lang/rfcs/text/0007-event_loop-refactor.md

 # Unresolved questions

-- Distinction between generic system APIs and event loop-specifics is not always clear.

-- Should the implementation of the Crystal event loop be in the same type as the bindings for the system selector? (i.e. are `#read(Socket, Bytes)` and `#create_resume_event(Fiber)` in the same place?)

 ### What’s the scope of the Crystal event loop?

 This is a list of operations which we expect to go through the event loop: